 Only then are you able to survive what life throws at you and power towards saving the one you love.

-Botha combines all the hallmarks that have made her page-turning writing a go-to if you’re looking for an interracial romantic mystery and suspense book that will keep you turning the pages without realizing how much
+Botha combines all the hallmarks that have made her page-turning writing a go-to if you’re looking for an interracial romantic mystery book with suspense that will keep you turning the pages.
+Buy now

 Nightmares and Stardust–an interracial romance with mystery and suspense